 California Route 58

-It’s a 71-mile ride filled with twisting and turning as it cuts through wheat-colored mountains of Central California.
+It’s a 71-mile ride filled with twisting and turning as it cuts through the wheat-colored mountains of Central California.
 It’s almost as though you’re on a rollercoaster ride for the group of motorcyclists coming together.

 U.S. Route 33

 Don’t get this one confused with California’s Route 33.
 This 65-mile stretch goes through Shenandoah Valley between Virginia and West Virginia.
-With this ride, you’ll be taken with challenging turns and breathtaking mountain passes.
+With this ride, you’ll be taken through challenging turns and breathtaking mountain passes.

 California Route 2